neuronsimulator/nrn/README.md

 make test
 ```

-> Note that the code generation backend is not complete yet.
+Note that the latest master has changed command line option.
+Use released version **`0.1`** for now.

 ### Development Conventions